LaravelDaily/Booking-Com-Simulation-Laravel/course/01-roles-permissions.md

 }
 ```

-As you can see, we have three methods, each of them tests the registration with each of the roles.
+As you can see, we have three methods, each of which tests the registration with each of the roles.
 By the way, see how constants like `Role::ROLE_OWNER` paid off here as well, the test code is really readable.

 The result: our registration works!